red-life/bus/docs/event_bus.md

 There are two methods for publishing:
 - `Publish`
 - `PublishAsync`\
-The key difference between them is `PublishAsync` creates a goroutine foreach subscriber but `Publish` waits foreach subscriber to finish its handling of the event.
+The key difference between them is that `PublishAsync` creates a goroutine for each subscriber but `Publish` waits for each subscriber to finish its handling of the event.

 ```go
 type myEvent struct {